filipkrw/react-dnd-list/README.md

 You need to provide `DnDList` with an array of items, its update function, and the item component (the one we created earlier).

 That's it, you now have a functional drag and drop list!

-**Warning!** Margins on items cause several issues.
-Do not use them.
-This bug will be fixed soon.

 # Customization
 ### Item component